guguji666666/Active-Directoy-Lab/Push PS scripts on startup/readme.md

 ![image](https://user-images.githubusercontent.com/96930989/211192235-76dcc769-2896-49a8-a583-a9f7462aa946.png)

-Save the GPO object and link it to the OU
+Save the GPO object and link it to the OU you want to connect

-Log out and log in the machines to apply that new GPO if required.
+Then you can Log out and log in the machines to apply that new GPO if required.